nrfconnect/sdk-nrf/doc/nrf/libraries/modem/location.rst

 Limitations
 ***********

-Location library can only have one client registered at a time.
+* Location library can only have one client registered at a time.
 If there is already a client handler registered, another initialization will override the existing handler.
+* Cellular neighbor information used for cellular positioning is more accurate on Modem FW (MFW) 1.3.0 compared to earlier MFW releases which do not have API for scanning the neighboring cells.
+  For older than MFW 1.3.0 releases, only serving cell information is provided and that information may be from hours or days ago, or even older, depending on modem sleep states.

 Dependencies
 ************